elixir-lang/elixir/CONTRIBUTING.md

 and Security > System > Advanced system settings > Environment Variables >
 System variables)

-You can now work in the Command Prompt similar to how you would on other OS'es, except for some things (like creating symlinks) you'll need to run the Command Prompt as an Administrator.
+You can now work in the Command Prompt (but currently **not in PowerShell**) similar to how you would on other OS'es, except for some things (like creating symlinks) you'll need to run the Command Prompt as an Administrator.

 ## Contributing Documentation